mhorpheus/test/DFIR-Triage-Scoping.md

 *Note: If the client is AdHoc work with leadership to get the Statement of Work (SOW) process initiated once the client has agreed to the estimated hours.*

-Once the client has agreed in writing (usually via email reply), the Engagement Lead or other IRIS stakeholder can begin the [IR Spin-Up Process](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-SpinUp).
-Once IRIS has staffed the engagement the `Owner/Manager` and `Engagement Leads/Members` can be edited to reflect the assigned resources.
+Once the client has agreed in writing (usually via email reply), the Engagement Lead or other XFIR stakeholder can begin the [IR Spin-Up Process](https://github.ibm.com/XFIR/DFIR-wiki/wiki/DFIR-SpinUp).
+Once XFIR has staffed the engagement the `Owner/Manager` and `Engagement Leads/Members` can be edited to reflect the assigned resources.